ViToSVK/website_content/content/authors/vtoman/_index.md

 My PhD advisor was
 <a href="https://pub.ist.ac.at/~kchatterjee/" target="_blank">Krishnendu Chatterjee</a>.
 My PhD topic was verification of concurrent programs.

-I was a three-time research intern at Google, twice in Mountain View and once in Zürich.
+During my PhD I interned three times at Google, twice in Mountain View and once in Zürich.

-# In summers 2018 and 2019 I interned at Google Research Mountain View,
-# working on machine learning in higher-order theorem proving.

-# In summer 2020 I interned at Google Research Zürich,
-# working on machine learning in music.